 - 1. Mr. Miller and his spouse, Joan Holden own a small 9.1-acre organic farm that has been leased continuously since 2005 to Harold Wilken, the legacy tenant of IQVF REIT.
 The farm grows a diversity of organic grains and legumes, mostly experimental varieties managed by agricultural programs through various colleges (University of Wisconsin, University of Illinois, Cornell University).
 The rent received from Mr. Wilken is approximately \$3,000 per year. - 2.
-Mr. Ambriole is a member of our Board of Directors, the lessee of five of our farms (Old Oak, Sparta Woods, Brindle, Yoder and Lake Wawasee), and a first mortgage-secured borrower for a farm he has purchased (Phyllis Farm).
-As such, there could be a future conflict of interest arising from Mr. Ambriole's roles as a director, as the tenant of these farms, and as a borrower from Iroquois Valley.
+Mr. Ambriole is a member of our Board of Directors, serves as interim CEO, and is the lessee of five of our farms (Old Oak, Sparta Woods, Brindle, Yoder and Lake Wawasee), and a first mortgage-secured borrower for a farm he has purchased (Phyllis Farm).
+As such, there could be a future conflict of interest arising from Mr. Ambriole's roles as a director, officer, tenant of these farms, and borrower from Iroquois Valley.
 Beginning in 2021, Mr. Ambriole also began providing occasional due diligence support and similar services to Iroquois Valley as a paid consultant. - 3.
 Dr. Jones-Crabtree is a member of the Board and through her farm, Vicilus Farms, is the lessee of three Iroquois Valley farms (Bahasaba, Hi-Line, and Cottonwood).
 As such, there could be a future conflict of interest arising from Dr. Jones-Crabtree's roles as a director and as the tenant of these farms. - 4.
-Mr. Miller and Dr. Rivard serve as Directors and Co-Chairs on the IQVF Board.
-Mr. Miller and Dr. Rivard also serve on the board of directors of Healing Soils Foundation ("HSF"), an Illinois-based 501(c)3 dedicated to advancing organic and regenerative agriculture and soil conservation practices through education, training, and awareness of soil, nutrition, and human health.
-Dr. Rivard currently serves as the Executive Director of HSF.
-Neither Mr. Miller nor Dr. Rivard receive any compensation from HSF.
-Iroquois Valley and HSF recently entered into a memorandum of understanding regarding administration, organization, and fundraising, as well as funding for soil health projects for Iroquois Valley farmers.
-Iroquois Valley and HSF are considering and likely will enter into additional transactions in the future, including for example that Iroquois Valley may lease certain spaces to HSF for full or part-time use, such as certain parts of the Company's Rock Creek property.
+Mr. Miller and Mr. Mantoan both serve as Directors on the IQVF Board and on the board of directors of Healing Soils Foundation ("HSF"), an Illinois-based 501(c)3 dedicated to advancing organic and regenerative agriculture and soil conservation practices through education, training, and awareness of soil, nutrition, and human health.
+Neither Mr. Miller nor Mr. Mantoan receive any compensation from HSF.
+Iroquois Valley and HSF recently entered into a preliminary memorandum of understanding regarding administration, organization, and fundraising, as well as funding for soil health projects for Iroquois Valley farmers.
+Iroquois Valley and HSF are considering and likely will enter into additional transactions in the future, including for example that Iroquois Valley may lease certain spaces to HSF for full-or part-time use, such as certain parts of the Company's Rock Creek property.